Dive &

 Key Largo's newest wreck is the USS Spiegel Grove.

-This 510 ft. landing ship dock is the largest ship ever sunk as
+This 510 ft. landing ship dock was intentionally sunk on May 17,

-her starboard side in 130 ft of water.
-Thanks to a combination
+2002.
+She lies on her starboard side in 130 ft of water.
+Visibility

-from bow to stern.
-Visibility is great here, but the currents can
+is great here, but the currents can be very challenging.
+This is

-be challenging.
-This is not a novice dive but well within the abilities
+not a novice dive but well within the abilities of the accomplished

 Artificial Reef Dive Medallions: